How Many AP Classes Should I Take To Get Into Ivy League Colleges?

 How Many AP Classes Do Students Typically Take?

 The number of AP classes students take can vary significantly based on their personal goals and their schools.
-The College Board published a report that breaks down the available data to give us a basic idea.
-Most students take between 1 and 3 AP classes while they are in high school.
-Around 80% of students took one or two AP exams in a school year, and about 20% took three or more AP exams.
+The College Board publishes a report (opens in a new tab) that breaks down the available data to give us a basic idea.

 Both public and private high school students took an average of 3 to 7 AP classes over four years.
 Highly competitive high schools averaged closer to 7 and higher AP classes taken by students.